 High altitude on a mountain lake means thin air, and you'll want to check with your mechanic about tuning the engine to run with sea level power even in the mountains.
 Every engine is different, and some modern engines have sensors that automatically adjust the fuel mixture to match varying air densities, but you may want to rejet the carb or tinker with the idle stop on older engines.
 If time is not a problem, one solution is to get a quick carb adjustment when you get to your destination lake.

-Your trailer is just as important, so get the bearings repacked, check the tires for signs of misalignment or damage (and proper pressure), and test the running lights, too.
-With the boat on the trailer, make sure that all the pads and rollers are supporting the boat evenly without deforming the hull and, assuming that you have the correct hitch package, check the tongue weight to make sure it doesn't exceed the marked limits.
+Treat your land vehicle to a tune-up and lube job, and your trailer is just as important, so get the bearings repacked, check the tires for signs of misalignment or damage (and proper pressure), and test the running lights, too.
+With the boat on the trailer, make sure that all the pads and/or rollers are supporting the boat evenly without deforming the hull and, assuming that you have the correct hitch package, check the tongue weight to make sure it doesn't exceed the marked limits.
 By the way, you can reduce your towing effort by emptying the fuel and water tanks on the boat.

 While towing to or from the mountains, it's easy to try to cover too much ground.
 Cranking your rig around winding roads is both physically and mentally tiring, so you should plan regular stops to rest both car and driver.
 Besides, you'll probably be traveling slower than your normal highway speeds, so you'll need to allow for additional time.